 According to Begg, when it comes to political activism, “You can’t justify it from Scripture. . . . ” Yet he never says why you can’t, or what Scripture says we should do, he just condemns those who want to “reconstruct” society.

 Begg’s empty social theory comes alive in the end, all in the name of Jesus.
 Describing the “greatest tragedy” of modern culture—people in culture know the foundations are crumbling, and they want an answer, but they refuse the only answer—Begg concludes,

 They will cry themselves to sleep for want of a savior, but they will not come to the only one who has the answers.

 Well, don’t we all agree with this on a personal level?
-How does this act as a conclusion to the rest of what he spoke about.
+How does this act as a conclusion to the rest of what he said?
 Why does he switch to a sermon about personal salvation when the subject he originally criticized was Christian involvement in culture and politics?
-The reason is, he has nothing with which to replace Christian social theory.
-In his limited worldview and eschatology, and his limited view of salvation, he cannot fathom a reconstructed society.
+The reason is, he has nothing to add on Christian social theory.
+In his truncated worldview and eschatology, and his limited view of redemption, he cannot fathom a reconstructed society.
 So it must be bad; it must require criticism.
 Meanwhile “the only answer is Jesus.”

 * I should note that I cannot find the original source for this sermon; I do not know when or where Begg preached it.
 His content and confidence in the face of having no alternative concern me, so I write.
-Additionally I must note that in my title and in the body of this article I use the phrase “begging the question” in the sense of popular speech—“raises the question”—not to refer to the informal fallacy of petitio principii, which differs slightly.
+Additionally, I note that in my title and in the body of this article I use the phrase “begging the question” in the sense of popular speech—“raises the question”—not to refer to the informal fallacy of petitio principii which differs slightly.